 - Multiply 10.2 with 0.9 in significant figures.

-So, in this article we learned the rules to find the number of significant figures in calculations and rounding off the numbers.
+So, in this article we learned the rules for significant figures in calculations.
 This is all from this article.
 If you have any doubt on this topic you may ask me in the comment section.

 To check all physics-related posts, visit the homepage.